 As described in the Compensation Discussion and Analysis beginning on page 15, the named executive officers do not have any written or oral employment agreements with the Company and have no other agreements that contain severance or "golden parachute" provisions.
-As described below, the terms and conditions of Mr. Withers' retirement are set forth in a letter agreement and related consulting contract.

 The information below generally describes payments or benefits under the Company's compensation plans and arrangements that would be available to all participants in the plans, including the named executive officers, in the event of the participant's termination of employment or of a Change of Control of the Company.
-Benefits or payments under other plans and arrangements that are generally available to the Company's employees on similar terms are not described.
+Any such payments or benefits that a named executive officer has elected to defer would be provided in accordance with the requirements of Internal Revenue Code Section 409A.
+Payments or benefits under other plans and arrangements that are generally available to the Company's employees on similar terms are not described.

-CONDITIONS AND OBLIGATIONS APPLICABLE TO RECEIPT OF TERMINATION/CHANGE OF CONTROL PAYMENTS maintain the confidentiality of Company information, to assign to the Company intellectual property rights, and not to compete with, or solicit the employees of, the Company.
-If these obligations are breached, any unexercised portion of the option will be void and, for options exercised within twelve months prior to the breach, the named executive officer owes the Company the difference between (i) the fair market value of the shares acquired and (ii) the exercise price.
+Conditions and Obligations Applicable to Receipt of Termination/Change of Control Payments the employees of, the Company.
+If these obligations are breached, any unexercised portion of the option will be void and, for options exercised within twelve months prior to the breach, the named executive officer owes the Company the excess of (i) the fair market value of the shares acquired over (ii) the exercise price.